darecfm/TFG/hiperlife/pr.rst

    - Starts the hiperlife-container
    - Automatically runs ``initHL.sh`` inside the container
+   - Copies and compiles the ``hl-base-project``
    - Leaves an active terminal ready for work

 ----------

-2. Stop Docker
+4. Stop Docker

    .. code-block:: bash

-      docker compose down                         # To stop and remove the container docker rmi hiperlife/hiperlife-app:dev     # To remove the image if desired
+      docker compose down                         # To stop and remove the container docker rmi darecfm/hiperlife-app:latest     # To remove the image if desired

 --------------------------